CUSA is committed to working hard on the issues that matter to you. Here’s what we’re working on this year:

 October 2021 – Pop The Stigma is a campaign all about de-stigmatizing Mental Health.
 From connecting students to mental health resources, to talking about positive mental wellness and coping strategies, but also being informative about the illnesses that affect students – let’s Pop The Stigma.
 During Pop The Stigma, we focus on understanding the intersectionality that our identities have when talking about mental health as well as the support and resources we receive.

 November 1 -12, 2021 – Our Substance Use Awareness campaign will focus on informing students on how to safely use substances while also being aware of the consequences.
-Resources and information will be shared with students, in collaboration with different campus groups such as Campus Safety and Foot Patrol.
+Resources and information will be shared with students, in collaboration with different campus groups such as Campus Safety.
 This is an informative campaign whose main goal is to educate, support and de-stigmatize substance use and knowledge regarding first-person language at Carleton University.

 November 15 – 26, 2021 – Financial Literacy week aims to provide financial education by teaching students how to ease the financial burden from university as well as create new responsible financial habits that will be useful for their lives.
 This is an informative campaign that will touch on different topics such as scholarships, bursaries, banking options, investments, saving strategies, talks about Open Educational Resources (online textbooks), etc. This month will provide students with tips on how to navigate their undergraduate career without their pocket having a steep hit.